Asbestos

 What Products Contain Asbestos?

-Over 3,000 products were made with asbestos before the health risks were widely known.
+Over 3,000 products were made with asbestos before the health risks were publicly known.
 Everything from building materials to even some forms of toothpaste contained asbestos.

 Notable asbestos products included: